Frequently Asked Questions-COVID-19

 Boating safety courses leading to certification are available and will be presented in an interactive videoconferencing platform.
-These classes will be taught by DEEP Instructors, Private Boating Class Providers, the U.S. Coast Guard Auxiliary, and U.S. Power Squadrons.
+These classes will be taught by DEEP Instructors and Safe Boating Course Agents (Private Providers).

 Important Vessel Registration Information

-New Registrations: New registrations are being processed using a drop-off system at select DMV offices.
+New Registrations: New registrations are being processed by appointment only.

-How can I register my vessel in CT?CT DMV website (www.ctdmv.info ) has information on how to register your vessel.
-They are offering a registration application drop-off service in three locations since the offices are closed to the public.
+How can I register my vessel in CT?CT DMV website (https://portal.ct.gov/dmv) has information on how to register your vessel.

 Application & Fee Due Date: